Do I qualify for a Home Equity Line of Credit (HELOC)?

 Do I need an appraisal?

-Whether-or-not an appraisal will be required is dependent upon the amount of your HELOC and your home’s Loan-To-Value ratio (LTV), loan to value is determined by your current mortgage balance in relation to how much your property is worth.
+Whether or not an appraisal will be required is dependent upon a variety of factors, such as: property type, loan amount and your home's Loan-To-Value ratio (LTV).
+LTV is determined by your current mortgage balance in relation to how much your property is worth.
+The most common factors that require an appraisal are: a loan amount over 400K or a LTV that exceeds 75%.

 Your Bethpage Lending Representative will let you know if an appraisal is required during the lending process.